kevplusplus/datakind_financial_inclusion/README.md

 - Build the Spark container
 - Automatically run the data ingestion script

-Don't forget to `docker-compose down` to stop all running containers If you want to remove the local postgres data you can delete `financial_inclusion_vietnam data` folder
+Don't forget to run `docker-compose down` to stop all running containers.

+If you want to remove the local postgres data you can delete `financial_inclusion_vietnam data` folder.